lisaspencer1997/FitnessFusionPlan/README.md

 ### Project Features

-* A real-world client-side single-page application
+* A responsive real-world client-side single-page application

-* Uses ReactJS

-* Uses Node

-* Uses Tailwind CSS

-* Uses Edamam API

 * Has both GET and POST routes for retrieving and adding new data.